-The steady march of artificial intelligence (AI) rolls on with Google revealing its latest innovation supporting data centre cooling and industrial control.
+The steady march of artificial intelligence (AI) rolls on with Google revealing its latest innovation supporting data center cooling and industrial control.

-In 2016 Google and DeepMind collaborated to develop an AI-powered recommendation system with the goal to improve the energy efficiency of Google’s data centres.
+In 2016 Google and DeepMind collaborated to develop an AI-powered recommendation system with the goal to improve the energy efficiency of Google's data centers.

-And now, Google has taken this same AI system and enhanced it to remove human-implemented recommendations and instead let it directly control data centre cooling itself – while under expert supervision of course.
+And now, Google has taken this same AI system and enhanced it to remove human-implemented recommendations and instead let it directly control data center cooling itself – while under expert supervision of course.

 So how does it work?

 “The AI system then identifies which actions will minimise the energy consumption while satisfying a robust set of safety constraints.
-Those actions are sent back to the data centre, where the actions are verified by the local control system and then implemented.”
+Those actions are sent back to the data center, where the actions are verified by the local control system and then implemented.

 Hence Google implemented the new AI system to remove some of the manual implementation.